Ethel Smyth: Personal life

-Smyth had several passionate affairs in her life, most of them with women.
-Her philosopher-friend and the librettist of some of her operas, Henry Bennet Brewster, may have been her only male lover.
+Although Ethel had a serious physical relationship with Harry, she placed a higher emphasis on personal relationship when it comes to romance, and thus felt a closer kinship to women.
 She wrote to him in 1892: "I wonder why it is so much easier for me to love my own sex more passionately than yours.
-I can't make it out, for I am a very healthy-minded person."
-Smyth was at one time in love with the married suffragette Emmeline Pankhurst.
-At age 71, she fell in love with writer Virginia Woolf – herself having worked in the women's suffrage movement – who, both alarmed and amused, said it was "like being caught by a giant crab", but the two became friends.
+I can't make it out, for I am a very healthy-minded person", describing her inability to become emotionally attracted to nearly any man other than him.
+For this reason, and for the distaste for monogamy that they both seemed to share, during her relationship with Harry and after his death, Smyth had several passionate affairs, most of them with women.
+Smyth was at one time in love with the married suffragette Pankhurst.
+At the age of 71, she fell in love with writer Virginia Woolf – herself having worked in the women's suffrage movement – who, both alarmed and amused, said it was "like being caught by a giant crab", but the two became friends.
 Smyth's relationship with Violet Gordon-Woodhouse is depicted satirically in Roger Scruton's 2005 opera, Violet.
+Additionally, she met Willie Wilde, the brother of Oscar Wilde, during a trip to Ireland.
+They became engaged on the return railway journey from Holyhead to Euston, but she broke it off within three weeks.